thanpolas/server2js/README.md

-closure-boilerplate
+server2js
 ===================

-A google closure boilerplate repo, fork to construct a google closure based project
+A hook based interface between your server and your JS application